 How Are Promotional Products Printed?
 The top 5 ways and their pros and cons

 If you’ve ever wondered how a logo is printed on a mug or a bag, look no further.
-Unsurprisingly, there are lots of ways to print a design.
+Unsurprisingly, there are lots of ways promotional products are printed.
 Each type gives your product a different look and feel.
-The availability of some printing methods are dependent on the shape or texture of the product.
-For others, the decision is made by the detail of the logo.
-Below, we discuss five ways your logo can be printed onto promotional products and the advantages and drawbacks of each one.
+The availability of some printing methods depend on the shape or texture of your product.
+For other methods, the decision is made by the detail of the logo.

 Pad Printing